BananaAcid/adobe2affinity/other tools.md

 ### Editors with animation interface
+- Adobe CS ? (last non subscription version) - has it all to the latest Flash Version, and use Ruffle with it. small cost buying it
 - Wick Editor for Animations - exports to its own html based file https://www.wickeditor.com/#/
 - SYNfig Animation Editor - exports to lottie format https://www.synfig.org/